joshlawlor/Movie-Watchlist-App/planning/propsal.md

 # Movie app

-A web application, that helps you find movies to watch
+A web application that helps you find movies to watch

 ## Table of Contents